 FRM Results & Passing Rates

-The FRM Exam results are declared through an email generally six weeks after the exam is conducted.
-You are also provided with the quartile results which will basically allow you to understand how you scored on the broad areas of the exam with respect to other participants.
-Also the passing score is not revealed and is determined by the FRM committee.
+The FRM results are declared through an email generally six weeks after the exam is conducted.
+You are also provided with the quartile results, which will allow you to understand how you scored on the broad areas of the exam concerning other participants.
+Also, the passing score is not revealed and is determined by the FRM committee.

-FRM Part I Exam Passing rate is around 47%
+FRM Result – Part I Passing rate is around 47%

-FRM Part II Exam Passing rate is around 58%
+FRM Result – Part II Exam Passing rate is around 57%

-- Again considering the performance of past 5 years (2010-2014) and 10 exams the FRM Part II Exam had the pass percentage in the range of 54% to 59%, with an average passing rate of 58%.
+- Again considering the performance of the past 5 years (2014-2018) and 10 exams, the FRM Certification Part II Exam had the pass percentage in the range of 50% to 62%, with an average passing rate of 55%.

-- It is interesting to note that the pass percentage for both Part I and II was seen highest in the Year May-2011 at 53.1% and 61.6% respectively.
+- It is interesting to note that the FRM Result pass percentage for both Parts I and II was seen highest in the Year May-2011 at 53.1% and 61.6%, respectively.

-Here is a comparison between the study material that can be used to prepare for your FRM Part I &II exams.
+Here is a comparison between the study material used to prepare for your FRM Certification Part I &II exams.
 It includes the study material available on the GARP site and Schweser.

 |Cost Part I Exam||$250 + shipping||$399|